Ankit628792/Spotify-Clone/README.md

 ## 💻 Getting started

-Get a Spotify developer API KEY from spotify developer account. for more reference, go to [Spotify for Developer](https://developer.spotify.com/documentation/web-api/) then, add the key into spotify.js file int the project
+Get a Spotify developer API KEY from spotify developer account. <br />
+For more reference, go to [Spotify for Developer](https://developer.spotify.com/documentation/web-api/) <br />
+Then, add the key into spotify.js file int the project

 **Clone the project and access the folder**